Online gambling laws in the United States depend on two things: the state you are in and the type of game you want to play.

 Currently, seven U.S. states have live regulated online casino gaming, although online poker and sports betting availability can still vary by jurisdiction.

-States With Only Online Sports Betting
+States With Legal Online Sports Betting but No Online Casinos

 Side-by-Side State Comparison